- Search The Registry

 - Teacher’s Forum

 *The Afro Caribbean community is celebrated on this date in 1492.
 African Caribbean people are Caribbean people who trace their full or partial ancestry to Africa.

-In the 1960s, the West Indian territories were given their political independence from British colonial rule.
+In the 1960s, the West Indian territories gained political independence from British colonial rule.
 They were pre-eminent in creating new cultural forms such as reggae music, calypso, and Rastafari within the Caribbean.
-Beyond the region, a developing Afro Caribbean diaspora in the United States, including such figures as Stokely Carmichael and DJ Kool Herc, was influential in the development of the Black Power movement of the 1960s and the hip-hop movement of the 1980s.
-African Caribbean individuals also contributed to cultural developments in Europe, as evidenced by influential theorists such as Frantz Fanon and Stuart Hall.
+Beyond the region, a developing Afro Caribbean diaspora in the United States, including such figures as Stokely Carmichael and DJ Kool Herc, was influential in developing the Black Power movement of the 1960s and the hip-hop movement of the 1980s.
+African Caribbean individuals also contributed to European cultural developments, as evidenced by influential theorists such as Frantz Fanon and Stuart Hall.

-Although most Afro Caribbean people today live in English, French, and Spanish-speaking Caribbean nations and territories, there are also significant diaspora populations throughout the Western world especially in the United States, Canada, Great Britain, France, and the Netherlands.
-African Caribbean’s have maintained their African culture and heritage, and traditional African religions, like Santeria (a mix of Catholicism and Yoruba Orishas), are still being practiced.
-For this reason, in some Caribbean countries, African languages are being spoken, like Igbo and Yoruba in Cuba, and Brazil.
+Although most Afro Caribbean people today live in English, French, and Spanish-speaking Caribbean nations and territories, there are also significant diaspora populations throughout the Western world, especially in the United States, Canada, Great Britain, France, and the Netherlands.
+African Caribbean have maintained their African culture and heritage, and traditional African religions, like Santeria (a mix of Catholicism and Yoruba Orishas), are still being practiced.
+For this reason, African languages are being spoken, like Igbo and Yoruba in Cuba and Brazil.
 Both the home and diaspora populations have produced many individuals who have had a notable influence on modern African, Caribbean, and Western societies; they include political activists such as C. L. R. James; writers and US military leader and statesman Colin Powell; and musicians Bob Marley, Nicki Minaj, and Rihanna.